Canker Sores / Aphthous ulcers. The basics –

-- People who have a positive family history typically get their first ulcers at an earlier age and experience more intense symptoms.
+- Those people who have a positive family history typically get their first ulcers at an earlier age and experience more intense symptoms.

 H) Infectious agents –

-Current thought is that bacteria are not a causative agent for canker sores.
-However, chemical compounds typically associated with infections have been isolated from them.
+The current thought is that bacteria are not a causative agent for canker sores.
+However, chemical compounds typically associated with infections have been isolated from lesions.

-- One research study found 95 different bacterial species associated with their test group's ulcerations.
+- One research study found 95 different bacterial species associated with their test group’s ulcerations.
 Only 3 of these species were found in the mouths of the control group.
-(Casiglia 2002)
+(Casiglia)

 Viruses may play a role in aphthous ulcer formation by way of causing an immune response.

 I) Medical conditions.

-Several medical conditions have a correlation with canker sore formation (and other types of aphthous ulcers as well).
-That means that people who experience persistent difficulties with mouth ulcers should consider the possibility that an underlying undiagnosed systemic condition exists.
+Several medical conditions have been reported to have a correlation with canker sore formation (and other forms of aphthous ulcers as well).
+This finding suggests that people who experience persistent difficulties with mouth ulcers should consider the possibility that an underlying undiagnosed systemic condition exists.